leebase/telecom-kpi/docs/appArchitecture.md

 ## 🎯 Overview

-The Telecom KPI Dashboard is a **database-driven Streamlit application** that provides real-time insights into telecom network performance and business metrics.
+The Telecom KPI Dashboard is a **comprehensive data warehouse-driven Streamlit application** that provides real-time insights into telecom network performance and business metrics.
 Built with a modular architecture for scalability and maintainability.

 ## 🛠️ Technology Stack